 Salsa originated in Cuba (with some African influences).
 The dance style was quickly adopted on the American mainland, where it further developed before coming to Europe.
 Because of this development, there are many styles of salsa that are still being practiced around the world.

 In the Netherlands the Cuban, LA (On1) and New York (On2) style in salsa dancing are most common.
-At EDS we teach at 3 different levels: beginners, intermediate and advanced.
-At the beginners, intermediate and advanced level we teach LA style.
+At EDS we teach at 3 different levels in LA style: beginners, intermediate and advanced.

 At the beginners lessons the emphasis is on learning the basic steps and some extensions.
 ‘El Corazón’ (the heart) is very important in the lessons, which means that having fun is priority.
 When there is time left you will also learn Bachata.
 The speed of the lessons is accordingly to the group, which means that it won’t go too fast but definitely not too slow either.